tdwg/tcs2/docs/tcs-terms/README.md

 Synonyms are names and synonymy is between names but, unless the names have the same nomenclatural type, the context of a Taxon Concept is needed to establish which names are synonyms of each other.
 Therefore, `synonym` is a property of the Taxon Concept class. `synonym` is used here in the strict meaning that the type of a name falls within a Taxon Concept.
 The same goes for the accepted name and therefore `synonym` has the same relationship to Taxon Concept as `taxonName`.
 This means one can use names without having to deal with the original Taxon Concepts for which the name was published as a label.
 If one wants to include these “original concepts” and indicate a relationship between Taxon Concepts, and the more precise relation is not provided, the `intersects` relation can be used.

 The terms 'heterotypic synonym' and 'homotypic synonym' from the nomenclatural codes ('subjective synonym' and 'objective synonym', respectively, in the Zoological Code) are, in the context of Taxon Concepts and Taxon Names, best understood as synonyms (relations between Taxon Concepts and Taxon Names) and combinations (relations between Taxon Names), respectively.
 In TCS, combinations are dealt with using the `basionym` property.
 This has the advantage that people do not need to separate heterotypic and homotypic synonyms, or generally deal with nomenclature, which adds a degree of complexity that not all systems need or want.
-Avoiding terms that are too strictly defined in the nomenclatural codes also has the advantage that the term can be applied to things that cannot be heterotypic or homotypic synonyms, e.g., to names that are not validly published under the codes, or names of different taxonomic ranks than the accepted name, and avoids inappropriate use of the terms defined in the nomenclatural codes.
+Avoiding terms that are too strictly defined in the nomenclatural codes also has the advantage that the term can, in principle, be applied to things that cannot be heterotypic or homotypic synonyms, e.g., to names that are not validly published under the codes, or names of different taxonomic ranks than the accepted name, and avoids inappropriate use of the terms defined in the nomenclatural codes.

 **Examples**